-Northern Pike were the second most abundant top predator species captured, representing 10.7% of the total catch (n = 14; TABLE 4).
-This was a substantial decline from 2021 (1.6 fish/net), which had the highest number since standardized netting began in 2000 (FIGURE 14).
-Mean catch was 0.9 fish/net, which was near the historic average (2000-2021 mean catch 0.7 fish/net; Appendix C).
-Northern Pike abundance has shown a significant increase since standardized gillnetting began (linear regression, $r^2 = 0.51$, p = 0.004).
-Mean Wr for Northern Pike was 99.2 in 2022, this continues a significant decline for the species since 2009 (linear regression, $r^2 = 0.34$, p = 0.01).
-While Wr in Northern Pike has declined from the 2000-2021 mean (112.4), Northern Pike condition is still considered greater than the 50th percentile in large standing waters of North America (Bonar et al. 2009).
+Northern Pike were the second most abundant top predator species captured, representing 7.4% of the total catch (n = 16; Table 4).
+This was a substantial decline from 2021 (1.6 fish/net), which had the highest number since standardized netting began in 2000 (Figure 14).
+Mean catch was 1.1 fish/net, which was near the historic average (2000-2022 mean catch 0.7 fish/net; Appendix C).
+Northern Pike abundance has shown a significant increase since standardized gillnetting began (linear regression, $r^2 = 0.32$, p = 0.01).
+Mean Wr for Northern Pike was 104.8 in 2023, this is the highest condition factor we have observed since 2015.
+However, overall the Northern Pike condition has been in decline since 2000 (linear regression, $r^2 = 0.32$, p = 0.01).
+While Wr in Northern Pike has declined from the 2000-2022 mean (111.7), Northern Pike condition is still considered greater than the 50th percentile in large standing waters of North America (Figure 15; Bonar et al. 2009).

-FIGURE 14.
+Figure 14.
 Mean relative weight and number of fish per net of fall-captured Northern Pike over time in Cabinet Gorge Reservoir.

-Proportional size distribution for Northern Pike captured during fall of 2021 (93) still points to a relatively large size structure within Cabinet Gorge Reservoir.
-This represents high mortality of young fish and moderate to low levels of mortality for adults (Anderson and Weithman 1978).
+Proportional size distribution for Northern Pike captured during fall of 2023 (88) still points to a relatively large size structure within Cabinet Gorge Reservoir.
+This represents high mortality of young fish and moderate to low levels of mortality for adults (Anderson and Weithman 1978), it also may be indicative of a population that is maintained by immigration from upstream sources as opposed to spawning within Cabinet Gorge Reservoir (Bernall and Moran 2005).
 Length groups showed no statistically significant difference (sub-stock = <350 mm stock = 350-529 mm, quality = 530-709 mm, preferred = 710-859 mm, and memorable = 860-1,119 mm).
 Trends of increasing abundance and decreasing condition observed in Northern Pike were similar to those observed in Noxon Reservoir.

-Walleye catch (0.3 fish/net, n = 5) in 2022 was similar to 2000-2021 (mean 0.2 fish/net).
-We have not observed the same recent increases in Cabinet Gorge Walleye as those in Noxon Reservoir.
+Walleye catch (0.8 fish/net, n = 12) in 2023 was greater than the 2000-2022 (mean 0.2 fish/net).
+This was the highest number observed in Cabinet Gorge Reservoir since standardized netting began in 2000.
+However, we have not observed the same increases in the Cabinet Gorge Walleye population as those in Noxon Reservoir.
 This is likely due to the lower water residence time in Cabinet Gorge and the inability of Walleye to recruit within the reservoir.
 We suspect Walleye captured within Cabinet Gorge are spawned and subsequently washing down from Noxon Reservoir.
-Walleye captured in 2022 were comprised of the 2021, 2020, 2019, and 2017 year-class.
-Scavenging by crayfish prevented one of the five Walleye from being aged.
+Beginning in 2023 submersible Biomark antenna systems were deployed in Cabinet Gorge Reservoir directly below Noxon Dam as part of the of the Fish Passage/Native Salmonid Restoration Plan (Appendix C), Upstream Fish Passage Program.
+Two Walleye tagged in 2019 and 2022 during spring Walleye sampling above Noxon Dam were detected on these submersible PIT tag arrays in 2023.
+These detections provide evidence that entrainment in